Richardinho/backbone-with-dependency-injection/README.md

 I have also created a small [demo app](https://richardinho.github.io/Diogenes) which uses DIogenes in order to show it working as part of an application.
 The code for this app is within the repository.

+#### note on terminology
+In the context of dependency injection, an object taking the role of a dependency being injected into another object is known as a 'service'.
+The object receiving the service is known as the 'client'.
+Within the DI system objects take the role of both service and client according to whether they are being injected or being injected into.

 ### Installation
 Use npm to pull package down from NPM.
 ```